ctfs/write-ups-tools/README.md

 * Move the CTF directory to the `write-ups-$YEAR` repo, making sure that it does not already exist, and make a pull request

 Use `getscores.py` to generate the scoreboard for a CTF by providing a ctftime link.

+Use `checkreadme.py` to update the root README.md of a given CTF directory.